Robert P. "Bob" P. Grimesey, Jr., Ed.D.

 Robert P. “Bob” Grimesey, Jr. assumed his responsibilities as Superintendent of Moore County Schools on July 1, 2014.
 School district achievements during his tenure have included the following:

-Received approval from the Moore County Board of Commissioners for $43 million in limited obligation bonds to support the construction of an additional new elementary school (scheduled to open in the fall of 2019) and the expansion of North Moore High School (scheduled for completion by the fall of 2021); and
+- Received approval from the Moore County Board of Commissioners for $43 million in limited obligation bonds to support the construction of the new McDeeds Creek Elementary School (scheduled to open in the fall of 2019) and the expansion of North Moore High School (scheduled for completion by the fall of 2021); and

-Eliminated reliance on deficit-spending.
+- Eliminated reliance on deficit-spending.
 From 2012 to 2016, the school district budget relied on an average annual allotment of $1,754,878 from the district fund balance.
-A combination of spending reductions and revenue increases from 2016 to 2018, resulted in the School Board’s approval of a balanced budget for FY 2018-19, with no allotment from the district fund balance.
+A combination of spending reductions and revenue increases from 2016 to 2018, which resulted in the School Board’s approval of a balanced budget for FY 2018-19 with no allotment from the district fund balance.

 Dr. Grimesey received his Doctor of Education degree in leadership and policy studies from the University of Virginia’s Curry School of Education in May, 1991.
 He received his Master of Education degree in school administration and supervision from James Madison University (JMU) in 1985 and his Bachelor of Science degree in communication arts from JMU in 1978.
 He graduated from Fairfax County’s Annandale (Va.)
 High School in 1974, where he played football under legendary coach Bob Hardage.
 He married his wife, the former Carol Y. Martin, in 1982.
-They have three adult children: John, Sarah and Hannah.
+They have three adult children, John, Sarah and Hannah, and one grandchild.

-Dr. Grimesey serves on the Executive Boards of the Boys & Girls Club of the Sandhills and the Moore County Partners in Progress.
+Dr. Grimesey serves on the boards of directors for: the national Military Child Education Coalition; the Boys & Girls Club of the Sandhills; the Moore County Chamber of Commerce; and the Moore County Partners in Progress.

 Prior to coming to Moore County, Dr. Grimesey served as Superintendent of Orange County (Va.)
 Public Schools from July, 2009 through June, 2014, and Alleghany County (Va.)
 Public Schools from July, 2001 through June, 2009.